qrtl/smi-custom/fastapi_auth_user_apikey/readme/DESCRIPTION.md

-This module serves as the base for user authentication using API keys in FastAPI connections.
+This module adds an option to FastAPI endpoints to authenticate access using the API keys of associated users.